 The Company is also exposed to the volatility of the economic assumptions used.
 In addition to changes in mortality rates, the Company's DAC estimate is further dependent on whether actual lapse rates will differ as compared to the current expectation.
 The lapse assumptions were based on pricing assumptions which were in turn based on market data available to the Company and its appointed actuaries.
-These risks are heightened in the context of the current ongoing Covid-19 pandemic coupled with the fact that the Company is in its first year of operation.
+These risks are heightened when considering that the economy is still recovering from the aftermath of the Covid-19pandemic, coupled with the inflationary pressures triggered from the Ukrainian crisis and the fact that the Company is in its initial years of operation.
 New estimates are made each subsequent year to reflect the current long term outlook.